mlflow/mlflow/docs/source/llm-tracking.rst

 MLflow LLM Tracking
 =====================

-The MLflow LLM Tracking component is an API and UI for logging LLM inputs, outputs and prompts when running your machine learning code and for later visualizing the results.
+The Mlflow LLM Tracking component consists of two elements for logging and viewing the behavior of LLM's.
+Firstly it is a set of APIs that allow for logging inputs, outputs, and prompts submitted and returned from LLM's.
+Accompanying these APIs is a UI components that provides a simplified means of viewing the results of experimental submissions (prompts and inputs) and the results (LLM outputs).

 .. contents:: Table of Contents
   :local: